auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Many ethical theories like Utilitarianism emphasize certain conscious states over others.
 Pleasure and happiness are desirable while pain and suffering are not.
 On an objective level, emotions are patterns of activities in our bodies and brains giving rise to conscious states and a sense of subjectivity.

 An emotion is like a color.
 Colors have patterns of waves and frequencies of light.
-Emotions are patterns in the body and brain.
+Emotions are patterns of activation in the body and brain.
 Is it clear which color is morally correct?
 Does the question make sense?
 Is purple an objectively "greater" color than aquamarine?
 Why is pleasure more moral than pain?
 Morality cannot be guided on an objective level by the subjective desires of intelligent, emotional beings.

 Of course subjectively we care about conscious states.
 Many of us are attracted to enjoyment and repulsed by suffering.
 We evolved this relationship to emotions because more often than not the emotions signaled a survival advantage.
-Events which improve our survival chances bring happiness and suffering tends to give rise from toxic environments and situations.
+Events which improve our survival chances bring happiness and toxic environments suffering tends to give rise to suffering.
 However the emotions we feel are signals, information, which each cell and system in our bodies are contributing to.
 Like other pieces of information we should evaluate it, keep which is a good signal and discard the unimportant signals and noise.

 How many positive emotions are correlated and caused by pursuing well-being?
 There is likely significant overlap!
 Well-being is by definition wellness, an organism growing and maintaining in accordance with its evolved structure.
 Negative emotions _should_ still be felt to encourage growth and adaptability.
 Negative emotions which are too strong can cross the threshold from harmful to traumatizing resulting in more permanent dysfunction potentially inhibiting future wellness, so these should be avoided.

+Morality acts on an individual and group level.
+We have evolved moral tendencies and each of us have some weighting for moral feelings.
+Given an action or action sequence, our moral system returns a feeling of right or wrong.
+However, we cannot trust evolved feelings completely.
+Our feelings could be a mistake or mismatch.
+The actions we're judging could be outside of situations for which our moral tendencies evolved for.

+We can analyze morality using the three levels of reality:

+* Inter-subjectively: the morality of a group, the combination of moral weights of individuals, the influence of group morality on the individual (in terms of authority and conformity) and vice versa
+* Subjectively: our individual moral sense, like a sense of taste, which guides our actions to perceived personal wellness and sustainability
+* Objectively: in terms of means and ends, instrumental versus terminal goals, cause and effect

+To get at objective morality, we need to separate inter-subjective and subjective evaluations of actions.
+If we use the island analogy, an empty island takes no action.
+We still need to think of an agent acting.
+Let's imagine instead an AI opponent in the game of [Go](https://en.wikipedia.org/wiki/Go_(game)).
+There are two sides, black and white, each trying to control the most territory on the Go board.

+The end goal, the _terminal_ goal, of each player is to win the game by the most points (control of territory).
+The _instrumental_ goal are all of the steps from the start to the finish of the game.
+We can evaluate instrumental goals in terms of their effects on the terminal goal.
+We can say what moves are good or bad based on the likelihood they lead to winning.
+Similarly, we can evaluate instrumental goals in terms of other instrumental goals.
+For example, to win the game we need to gain control of parts of the board, so now my goal is to control one part of the board.
+The player can evaluate instrumental goals leading to other instrumental goals.

+Notice we don't really need emotional evaluation or a moral sense for goal achievement.
+We can talk about actions and events as good or bad strictly in terms of explicit instrumental and terminal goals.
+Actions which are good lead to the desired terminal goal.
+Actions which are bad steer away from the terminal goal.

+What about the terminal goals themselves?
+Can they be evaluated like the instrumental goals?

+Imagine a game of Go where one player does not want to win.
+Their entire strategy is based around making interesting patterns with the pieces.
+They care nothing about capturing territory.
+They may play according to the rules and turns, but it is obvious they aren't playing with the game's goal in mind.
+Can we say this person is wrong once we know their end goal?
+Their actions are taken to maximize their end goal.
+With their system of evaluation their actions are rationally implied.
+From the perspective of the opponent aiming to win Go this is a poor strategy which is easily predicted and countered.
+However, the perspective of the interesting pattern maker is they are making an unattractive pattern.

+Terminal goals can only be criticized when treated as instrumental goals.
+To evaluate a goal or state of events we must have some criteria to compare.
+Often when we judge another person's end goals we believe there is a contradiction with other competing terminal goals.
+We have all kinds of evolved goals and our needs change the urgency to reach a desired state.
+Once the terminal goal is at least temporarily fixed, we can evaluate action sequences and instrumental goals in relation.
+Often moral disagreements are between a group morality and an individual morality.
+What is best for an individual is not always best for the group and vice versa.

+As finite, evolved creatures we are limited in our capacity to imagine and evaluate paths.
+For simple goals we can know an optimal strategy, the path which uses the least resources and maximizes our evaluation.
+Often the more complex the search of possible choices and events leading to the end goal the less certain we can be of our evaluations.
+As another example of complexity from simplicity,

+> "Despite its relatively simple rules, Go is very complex.
+Compared to chess, Go has both a larger board with more scope for play and longer games, and, on average, many more alternatives to consider per move.
+The number of legal board positions in Go has been calculated to be approximately 2 × 10^170, which is vastly greater than the number of atoms in the known, observable universe, estimated to be about 10^80," -- [Go](https://en.wikipedia.org/wiki/Go_(game))

+Even the simple game of Go is so complex there are more possible games than we can brute force compute.
+Is one move better than another?
+There are too many possibilities for us to evaluate clearly.
+Instead we need to rely on our intuition, our sense of what is a good or bad position.
+We should all have humility in our best guess.

+When we disagree with others rationally, we cannot evaluate their end goals.
+For productive cooperation we should argue for shared instrumental goals, searching for win-win paths.

+Because we cannot judge between terminal goals the search for objective goals can appear directionless.
+We run into a reverse similar problem of Agrippa's trilemma in supporting evaluation of terminal goals.
+Instead of looking for a solid starting foundation, we look for a foundational end goal and find none.

+What if we assume an unknown terminal goal where the actions to reach the goal are unclear.
+The instrumental goal is to find an achievable path to the end goal.
+Consider a person who wants to maximize their moral goodness without clearly knowing what acting morally good entails or finding the meaning of life with no bias as to what the answer may be.
+We can think of instrumental goals which would be instrumental towards any goal.
+A basic goal: survive, avoid death.
+Death prevents any further actions.
+If we are trying to reach a goal then we should only die when no further action needs to be taken.
+Many goals require different levels of power over ourselves and environment.
+Power is the ability to achieve a desired state.
+Can you have what you want?

 ---